 Arthritis

-Acupuncture is widely used to treat pain and inflammation, which makes it particularly well suited to treating many types of arthritis
+Acupuncture is widely used to treat pain and inflammation, which makes it particularly

 How can acupuncture and Chinese medicine help?